NARDIA HAIGH

 BUY FROM ROUTLEDGE

-Most climate change strategy books focus on climate mitigation, addressing how companies can engage with carbon policy, new technologies, markets and other stakeholders about reducing carbon emissions.
-This book explores these themes as well as strategizing for climate change adaptation, which is equally important, because organizations cannot negotiate with nature.
-Scenario Planning for Climate Change will help leaders interpret climate science for business in a way that acknowledges the realities of climate change, and helps them identify ways forward that embrace the uncertainty.
+While many climate change strategy books focus primarily on climate mitigation — addressing how companies can engage with carbon policy, new technologies, markets, and stakeholders to reduce carbon emissions — this book also emphasizes climate change adaptation, which is equally important, because organizations cannot negotiate with nature.

 What people are saying about this book.